 No Salivary Amylase

-Herbivores and omnivores have one powerful digestive weapon carnivores typically lack.
+Herbivores and omnivores possess one aid to digestion carnivores typically lack.

 Carnivores do not produce amylase in their salivary glands.3

 Amylase is a specialized enzyme most herbivores and omnivores produce in their saliva.
 It helps begin the break down of starchy carbohydrates into simple sugars — before they enter the stomach.

 Although dogs do produce amylase, the enzyme is added further down the digestive tract — in the pancreas and small intestine.